eleciawhite/origami/octopus/README.md

 # Planned changes
   * Eyes that get precreased.
   * Proper crease pattern so you can see the arm creases.
-  * Try with a circle instead of an octogon cut.
+  * Make one with little circles scored on what will be the bottom to get suckers.